getgrav/grav-learn/pages/02.content/02.headers/docs.md

 cache_control: max-age=604800
 ```

-Can be blank for no setting, or a [valid](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) `cache-control` text value
+Can be blank for no setting, or a [valid](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) `cache-control` text value.

 ### Date Format